Physical measures for mostly sectional expanding flows: Introduction and statement of results

 \subsection{Organization of the text}

-In Section~\ref{sec:preliminary-results} we present preliminary results that are needed as tools for the overall construction.
-In Section~\ref{sec:hyperb-times-center} we use the domination of the splitting to obtain bounded distortion on $u$-disks at hyperbolic times.
-Using this tool, in Section~\ref{sec:lebesgue-measure-at} we study the push-forward of Lebesgue measure at hyperbolic times along $u$-disks, obtaining the main tool to construct physical/SRB measures which are $cu$-Gibbs states.
-We then provide an overview of the construction of physical/SRB measures, citing the relevant results from Alves, Bonatti and Viana~\cite{ABV00}, and complete the proof of Theorems~\ref{mthm:fabvnosing} and~\ref{mthm:fabv}.
-Finally, in Section~\ref{sec:recipr-condit} we prove Corollaries~\ref{mcor:fabv} and~\ref{mcor:fabvsing}.
+In Section~\ref{sec:preliminary-results} we present preliminary results that are needed as tools for the overall construction, including the proof of Theorems~\ref{thm:NUSEvar} and~\ref{thm:NUE-ASEA}.
+In Section~\ref{sec:hyperb-times-center} we start the proof of Theorem~\ref{mthm:discretefabv}, using the domination of the splitting to obtain bounded distortion on $cu$-disks at hyperbolic times.
+Using this tool, in Section~\ref{sec:lebesgue-measure-at} we study the push-forward of Lebesgue measure at hyperbolic times along $cu$-disks, obtaining the main tool to construct physical/SRB measures which are $cu$-Gibbs states.
+We then provide an overview of the construction of physical/SRB measures, citing the relevant results from Alves, Bonatti and Viana~\cite{ABV00}, and complete the proof of Theorem~\ref{mthm:discretefabv}.